A Probabilistic Framework for Modular Continual Learning: A Probabilistic Framework for Modular CL

 \PICLE is based on a probabilistic search over paths.
-To make the search efficient, we seek to cheaply compute the \emph{fitness} of each path, which is indicative of the path’s validation accuracy, and can be used to compare paths without having to train them.
-We compute the fitness as a posterior distribution over the choice of pre-trained modules specified by a path, given the problem’s data.
+For each path, we seek to compute, without training the path, a proxy for its validation accuracy.
+We compute this proxy, called \emph{fitness}, as a posterior distribution over the choice of pre-trained modules specified by a path, given the problem’s data.
 In doing so, we leverage both prior and problem-specific knowledge.

-The key insight behind our approach is that different types of paths lead to different types of transfer, but require different probabilistic models.
-In particular, we distinguish between two different types of paths (shown in Fig. \ref{fig:paths_illustration}).
-First, \textit{perceptual transfer} (PT) between similar input distributions, can be accomplished by reusing the initial modules from previous problems, and using new modules for the remaining ones (\autoref{sec:PT}).
-In contrast, \textit{latent transfer} or non-perceptual transfer (NT) between problems with different input distributions or different input spaces, can be accomplished with a path where the final layers are reused, and the initial layers are new (\autoref{sec:NT}).
-For PT paths, we can evaluate the pre-trained modules on data from the new problem --- this is a powerful source of information for designing a probabilistic model.
-For NT paths, we cannot do this, because the initial modules in the network are untrained.
-So we define a different probabilistic model, which approximates a distance in function space across the pre-trained layers.
+We distinguish between two types of paths that lead to different types of transfer and require different probabilistic models: (i) Paths that enable \textit{perceptual transfer} (PT) between similar input distributions, by using pre-existing modules in the first $l$ layers and new modules elsewhere (\autoref{sec:PT}); and (ii) paths that allow \textit{latent transfer} or non-perceptual transfer (NT) between problems with different input distributions or different input spaces, by using pre-existing modules in the last $l$ layers and new modules before them.
+The two kinds of paths are illustrated in Fig. \ref{fig:paths_illustration}.

+For PT paths, designing a probabilistic model is easier, as we can evaluate the pre-trained modules on data from the new problem.
+For NT paths, this is impossible because the initial modules in the network are untrained.
+Hence, we define a different probabilistic model, which employs a distance in function space across compositions of pre-trained modules.

-Our overall CL framework is shown in \autoref{alg:modular-cl}.
-For each new learning problem, \PICLE first evaluates a fully randomly initialized model in case none of the pre-trained modules are useful.
+Our overall framework is shown in \autoref{alg:modular-cl}.
+For each new learning problem, \PICLE first evaluates a fully randomly initialized, i.e. a \emph{standalone} (SA), model in case no pre-trained module is useful.
 Afterwards, it searches for the best path, combining the PT and NT search strategies.
 Finally, the \textsc{UpdateLibrary} function adds modules from the best path to the library for future problems.
-Next, we explain the search over PT and NT paths.